peytoncordero/DRI25/data-literacies.md

 ## Naming Conventions for Directory Structures

 Before beginning your data collection, manipulation, and transformation, a good practice is to determine your file naming conventions.
-How many times have named something as `XXX_FinalFINALFINAL.pdf` or have difficulty searching for a version of the file that contained all that good idea that was edited out in the `XXX_FinalFINALFINALFINAL.pdf` version?
+How many times have you named something as `XXX_FinalFINALFINAL.pdf` or have difficulty searching for a version of the file that contained all that good idea that was edited out in the `XXX_FinalFINALFINALFINAL.pdf` version?
 While tools like version controlling with git can be helpful, we can also begin with setting up file naming conventions that can help us succeed!
-Here's an example from [Stanford](https://library.stanford.edu/research/data-management-services/case-studies/case-study-file-naming) that demonstrates the problems of badly name files in our projects.
+Here's an example from [Stanford](https://guides.library.stanford.edu/data-best-practices/name-files)that demonstrates the problems of badly name files in our projects.

 For example, The Graduate Center's [Data Management](https://libguides.gc.cuny.edu/c.php?g=159618&p=1045090) guide suggest that top level folders (such as your main project folder) should include your project title, a unique identifier and the date (year) of your project (e.g. `dataliteracies_XYZ_2020`).
 Your sub folders and individual files should follow a similar system, with an identifiable activity or project in the file name (e.g. a sub-folder of the project: `sections_xyz_2020`, a file in the project: `lessons_XYZ_2020.doc`).